 Classic places like the Tuileries Gardens and Luxembourg Gardens have many activities for children to enjoy like pony rides, model boats to sail, merry-go-rounds and trampolines.
 Little adventurers will love the Jardin des Plantes.
 In this park, they can discover remarkable trees such as the true pistachio tree - planted around the year 1700 - visit the Grandes Serres (hothouses) filled with luxuriant plants, and walk through a maze of plants.

-The Parc de la Villette is full of places for kids right up to the age of 12 to play and be entertained: there is the Jardin des Dunes with its holiday feel, the Jardin des Frayeurs enfantines and its mysterious musical forest, the Jardin du Dragon with its enormous slide and the Jardin des Voltiges with its play area to practice your balancing act.
+The Parc de la Villette is full of places for kids right up to the age of 12 to play and be entertained: there is the Jardin des Dunes with its holiday feel, the Jardin des Frayeurs enfantines and its mysterious musical forest, the Jardin du Dragon with its enormous slide.

 Finally, the Jardin d'Acclimatation is perfect for a bucolic family outing!
 At this huge 18-hectare leisure park, you can enjoy exploring outdoors and have lots of fun; there are more than forty rides and attractions from a little train to the rafting adventure, flying boats and the Speed Rockets.